Empirical quantification of predictive uncertainty due to model discrepancy by training with an ensemble of experimental designs: an application to ion channel kinetics: Methods

 is an ensemble of predictions where \(\mathcal{D}_\text{train}\subseteq\mathcal{D}\) is some set of training protocols.
 Each of these estimates may be used individually to make predictions.
 We may then use these ensembles of parameter estimates to attempt to quantify uncertainty in our prediction.
 We do this by considering the range of our predictions for each observation of interest.
 For the \(i\text{th}\) observation of our validation protocol, \(\tilde d\), that is

 When all observations are considered at once, Equation~\ref{eqn:spread_of_prediction_interval} comprises a band of predictions, giving some indication of uncertainty in the predictions.
-We demonstrate below that this band provides a useful, empirical estimate of predictive error for unseen protocols, and provides a range of plausible predictions.
+We demonstrate below that this band provides a useful indication of predictive error for unseen protocols, and provides a range of plausible predictions.
+We propose that a wide band of predictions for a given validation protocol suggests that there is model discrepancy and poor prediction accuracy for a particular context of use.

+This interval (Equation~\ref{eqn:spread_of_prediction_interval}), cannot shrink as more protocols are added.
+If a large number of protocols are considered, percentiles of our ensemble of predictions may provide additional insight.
+However, in this paper, we only consider cases where there are a small number of protocols (five training protocols are used in each of the examples discussed in Section~\ref{sec:results}).

 For the purposes of a point estimate, we use the midpoint of each interval, This is used to assess the predictive error of the ensemble in Fig.~\ref{fig:example2_error_compare}.
 There are other ways to gauge the central tendency of the set of predictions (Equation~\ref{eqn:set_of_predictions}).
 Such a change would have little effect on Section~\ref{sec:results}, but a median or weighted mean may be as (or more) suitable for other problems.